 The IVF Funnel: Rates of Attrition in the IVF Process

-In this article, we’ll provide examples of typical passages through the IVF funnel so you can make more informed decisions and have a better understanding of what the number of follicles, eggs, embryos, and transfers means.
+In this article, we’ll provide examples of typical passages through the IVF funnel and also provide important details at each of the key stages so you can have a better understanding of what the number of follicles, eggs, embryos, and transfers means.
 Wherever you are in the IVF process, we hope this article serves as a beacon of clarity.

 Key points when starting out